EkoLabs/ios-native-sdk/README.md

 # ios-native-sdk
-A lightweight SDK that allows for easy integration of eko videos into an ios app
+A lightweight SDK that allows for easy integration of eko projects into an iOS app

 # API
 ## EkoPlayerView